dev-devfero/devfero-devops/README.md

 ## Core Skills Demonstrated

-- **CI/CD Pipeline Automation** – Streamlined build, test, and deploy workflows using GitHub Actions and Jenkins.
+- **CI/CD Pipeline Automation**: Streamlined build, test, and deploy workflows using GitHub Actions and Jenkins.
-- **Containerization** – Efficient environment setup using Docker and Kubernetes.
+- **Containerization**: Efficient environment setup using Docker and Kubernetes.
-- **Infrastructure as Code (IaC)** – Scalable cloud deployments managed through Terraform and AWS.
+- **Infrastructure as Code (IaC)**: Scalable cloud deployments managed through Terraform and AWS.
-- **Monitoring & Logging** – Implemented Prometheus, Grafana, and ELK Stack configurations.
+- **Monitoring & Logging**: Implemented Prometheus, Grafana, and ELK Stack configurations.
-- **Serverless Solutions** – Deployed lightweight, cost-effective architectures on AWS.
+- **Serverless Solutions**: Deployed lightweight, cost-effective architectures on AWS.
 - **We will keep updating this repositories as we find time**

 ---